ozby/simplebackend/README.md

 Simple Backend is a framework for building backend in Kotlin while avoiding as much complexity as possible.

+It is also an experiment where we test the hypothesis "It is a good idea to structure the whole system around state machines".

 ## Overview

 Status: As this is an experiment, you should absolutely not use this in production.
 There are no tests and the code quality is not great.